Sell Your Structured Settlement

 Fairfield Funding will tailor a plan to fit your specific needs and goals when you look to sell your structured settlement.
-When considering selling your structured settlement payments, it’s important to work with a company who takes the time to understand your current situation, as well as your needs and goals.
+When considering selling your structured settlement payments, it’s important to work with a structured settlement purchasing company that takes the time to understand your current situation, as well as your needs and goals.

 Fairfield Funding will work hard to get you the money you need, while at the same time maintaining as much of your future settlement payments as possible.
 Our experienced financial staff will make sure you understand the immediate and long-term effects on your personal finances.